 There is three port of entry and exit while traveling overland.

-- Phuentsholing, (border southwest commercial town), roads, and railways networks are well established with other popular tourist destination namely Darjeeling, Kalimpong & Indian state of Sikkim and the rest of India.
-And it’s merely 4 hours drive to Bagdogra (nearest Indian airport).
+- Phuentsholing, (border southwest commercial town), roads, and railways networks are well established with other popular tourist destinations namely Darjeeling, Kalimpong & the Indian state of Sikkim, and the rest of India.
+And it’s merely 4 hours drive to Bagdogra (the nearest Indian airport).
 Jaigoan is the Indian border town where you have to exit an Indian visa to enter Bhutan and vice versa.

 - Gelephu(Mid-south border town.).
 Which is 245 km away from the nearest Indian airport of Guwahati.
 Dathghari is the adjoining Indian border town, where all relevant Indian visa work is processed by the Indian Immigration Checkpost.

-Please review the new procedures concerning the new Indian e Tourist visa on arrival.
-The new regulations have caused some confusion with travelers and can cause problems if not followed.
+Note: Please review the new procedures concerning the new Indian e Tourist visa on arrival.
+The new regulations have caused some confusion among travelers and can cause problems if not followed.